 I am not a fearmonger saying that ayahuasca is something dangerous to be avoided.
-Whether you as an individual should work with it, or not, I’m not qualified to say.
+Whether you as an individual should work with it, or not, I can’t say.
 I believe that ayahuasca has tremendous value as a transformational agent, for both individuals and the collective.
 As a therapist working with integration, I witness firsthand the tremendous change ayahuasca can trigger in individuals.
-Along with other psychedelic medicines, I believe it offers some of what we desperately need to make big changes in our society.
+Along with other psychedelic medicines, I believe it offers a great deal of what we desperately need to make big changes in our society.

 Here are five difficulties and dangers I see with ayahuasca, none of which negate its value, but none of which are completely avoidable.

 1. It’s tricksy.
 Often you don’t know what to make of what you see in ceremony.
 Planetary devastation?
 The imminent end of the world?
 Winning the lottery?
 Dog carcasses dangling from meathooks?
 Ayahuasca can be twisty.
 It reveals the shadow, what’s been hidden from your consciousness.
 And sometimes it just seems to mess with you.

 Interpreting its messages is thus a delicate act.
 Ayahuasca can show you the truth of your reality, inner and outer; it can teach you many things about yourself, the world (many worlds); but it can also trick you.
 Sometimes it shows you your own doubts or fears—or, equally, your hopes and desires.